writethedocs/www/docs/hiring-guide/community-spotlight/interview-chris-bahnweg.rst

 Advice for grads starting to build their careers
 ------------------------------------------------

-Do you have any advice you people just beginning to build their careers?

     Focus on the technology, because it's not going to go away.
 If anything we're going to become more technical as things go on.
 Having technical sophistication, meaning being able to google your problems